Gateway to College

-Part of a national network that includes 43 programs in 22 states, HCC's Gateway program has earned national recognition for its extraordinary success.
-More than 140 students from eight different local school districts have graduated from Gateway to date.
+Part of a national network that includes 31 programs in 18 states, HCC's Gateway program has earned national recognition for its extraordinary success.
+More than 415 students from 14 different local school districts have graduated from Gateway to date.
 Before entering Gateway, most had a high school GPA below 2.0.
 Some had left school entirely, while others were behind their cohort and unlikely to complete.
-In addition to finishing high school through the Gateway program, these students accumulated approximately 24 college credits.
+In addition to finishing high school through the Gateway program, these students accumulated approximately 12 college credits.
 Most Gateway graduates continue in college.

 Students complete an in-depth application process with Gateway, including essays, testing, and a personal interview.
-The three most critical pieces of the application process are the ability to read at the eighth grade level, the genuine desire to finish high school, and a commitment to the changes necessary to become successful college students.
+The two most critical pieces of the application process are the genuine desire to finish high school, and a commitment to the changes necessary to become successful college students.

 Gateway is rigorous.
-Students take a fulltime college course load, with classes that match their high school requirements, MCAS needs, and career interests.
-Many also take classes using PLATO (credit recovery).
-They attend classes in five terms: fall, intersession (January), spring, Maymester (May), and summer.
+Students take a fulltime course load, with classes that match their high school requirements, MCAS needs, and career interests.
+They may attend classes in five terms: fall, intersession (January), spring, Maymester (May), and summer.
 They need to meet the same standards as students on federal financial aid: successful completion of 67% of attempted courses, with a minimum GPA of 2.0.

 Innovative Teaching & Learning